 ‘The time has come to tell the tale.’

 Ghost Story is a 1981 American supernatual horror film directed by John Irvin based on the 1979 novel of the same name by Peter Straub.
-It stars Fred Astaire, Melvyn Douglas, Douglas Fairbanks, Jr., John Houseman and, in a dual role, Craig Wasson (Schizoid).
+The movie stars Fred Astaire, Melvyn Douglas, Douglas Fairbanks, Jr., John Houseman and, in a dual role, Craig Wasson (Schizoid).

 On November 24, 2015, Ghost Story was released in the US on Blu-ray by Scream Factory.